 Volkswagen's Mexico union says Friday strike deadline postponed

-MEXICO CITY, Sept 9 (Reuters) - A deadline for workers to strike at German carmaker Volkswagen AG's VOWG_p.DE main Mexico plant has been moved from Friday to Sept.
-14 as employers and labor representatives continue wage talks, the local trade union said on Friday.
+MEXICO CITY, Sept 9 (Reuters) - Labor representatives have reached agreement with employers at German carmaker Volkswagen AG's main Mexico plant to move a strike deadline from Friday to Sept.
+14, the local trade union said on Friday.

 (Reporting by Daina Beth Solomon; Editing by Dave Graham)